Z-K-L/OpenCFD-FWH/README.md

 ```bash
 	mpif90 -o OpenCFD-FWH.o OpenCFD-FWH.f90 -fopenmp
 ```
-3. Move the OpenCFD-FWH. o file to the FWH-monpole or FWH-dipole folder within the monopole or dipole folder.
+3. Move the OpenCFD-FWH. o file to the FWH-monpole or *FWH-dipole* folder within the *monopole* or *dipole* folder.
-4. Enter the monopole or dipole folder, there are two .m file in each folder.
-Create a new folder :FWH-monopole or FWH-dipole, according to which folder you are in.
+4. Enter the *monopole* or *dipole* folder, there are two .m file in each folder.
+Create a new folder *FWH-monopole* or *FWH-dipole*, according to which folder you are in.
-5. Run the _samlpe.m files by Matlab, it will generate the control.fwh, FWH_Surface_Geo.dat, Observers.dat, and sampling dataset on the permable FW-H surface in the FWH-monpole/dipole folder for OpenCFD-FWH.
+5. Run the _samlpe.m files by Matlab, it will generate the control.fwh, FWH_Surface_Geo.dat, Observers.dat, and sampling dataset on the permable FW-H surface in the *FWH-monpole/dipole* folder for OpenCFD-FWH.
 Also a matlab.control file is created for the other .m file to read in the parameters.
-6. After the completion of the execution of the _sample.m file (about 30s with the default setting on a lapton with i7-13620H CPU), run the following command if you are in the monpole folder:
+6. After the completion of the execution of the _sample.m file (about 30s with the default setting on a lapton with i7-13620H CPU), run the following command if you are in the *monpole* folder:
 ```bash
 	cd FWH-monpole
 	mpirun -n 1 ./OpenCFD-FWH.o
 ```
 7. Only one MPI processor is used due to the permeable FW-H data surface is generated in one Face by the _samlpe.m files.
 The running time of the code is just in  2.5 senconds with 12 OpenMP threads.
 You can change the number of OpenMP threads through the value of NUM_THREADS in the control.fwh file.
-And the pressure signal result of each observer is in the FWH_result-mpi folder.
+And the pressure signal result of each observer is in the *FWH_result-mpi* folder.
-8. Go back to the monpole or dipole folder, run the monpole.m/dipole .m file by Matlab, it will compare the results of the code with the exact analytical solution.
+8. Go back to the *monpole* or *dipole* folder, run the monpole.m/dipole .m file by Matlab, it will compare the results of the code with the exact analytical solution.
 9. You can change the parameters in the  _samlpe.m files for different monpole/dipole conditions and FW-H data sampling strategies.

 ## For Windows users
 - You can follow the same procedure of [For Linux users](https://github.com/Z-K-L/OpenCFD-FWH?tab=readme-ov-file#for-linux-users), expect compile the .f90 file to a .exe file and use ```mpiexe -n 1 .\OpenCFD-FWH.exe``` to excute the code.
-- Or you can place the OpenCFD-FWH_OpenMP-only.exe file in the FWH-monopole or FWH-dipole folder, and excute it (*even you don't have OpenMP install in your system*) after the finish of the _sample.m file's execution in the monopole/dipole folder.
+- Or you can place the OpenCFD-FWH_OpenMP-only.exe file in the *FWH-monopole* or *FWH-dipole* folder, and excute it (*even you don't have OpenMP install in your system*) after the finish of the _sample.m file's execution in the *monopole/dipole* folder.
 Note the the only OpenMP version will output the results in the *FWH_result* folder.
 You need to rename it as *FWH_result-mpi* or change the *FWH_result-mpi* to *FWH_result* in the FWH results reading part of the monopole.m/dipole.m file.
-Then folowing the 8. and 9. step in [For Linux users](https://github.com/Z-K-L/OpenCFD-FWH?tab=readme-ov-file#for-linux-users)
+Then folowing the 8. and 9. step in [For Linux users](https://github.com/Z-K-L/OpenCFD-FWH?tab=readme-ov-file#for-linux-users).

 # Hybrid parallel acceleration